 - using social media to highlight achievements, opportunities, resources and issues relating to allied health.

-To find out more about AHPA’s work, we encourage you to read about our submissions and statements, our projects, and our committees and working groups.
+To find out more about AHPA’s work, we encourage you to read about our submissions and statements, our projects, our committees and working groups and our external affiliations.